 The Office of the DPP is an inclusive and progressive employer that is responsive to the needs and preferences of its workforce through its employment policies and practices.
 As an employer, we want to attract and retain good people.
 This means taking care of our employees.
-A rewarding and challenging career is just one of a number of benefits you will enjoy if you join our Office.
-We have flexible and family friendly working policies including opportunities for blended working.
+A rewarding and challenging career is just one of a number of benefits you'll enjoy if you join our Office.
+We have a number of bv by by by by by by by flexible and family friendly working policies including opportunities for blended working.